School of Journalism and Mass Communication

 Villagran, Paul David, Asst Professor of Practice, Journalism & Mass Comm, M.A., Univ of Oklahoma Norman Campus

-Zmikly, Jonathan T, Regents' Teacher and Senior Lecturer, Journalism & Mass Comm, M.A., Texas State University
+Zmikly, Jonathan T, Regents' Teacher, Journalism & Mass Comm, M.A., Texas State University